Learn how to setup a Digital Trust Service (DTS)

 These roles are then bundled together into a policy and published for relying parties to consume.

-The last step in this tutorial is to publish a policy that will includes the participant and credential type you created earlier, as well as the constraints you applied to the participant's role.
+The last step in this tutorial is to publish a policy that will includes the participants you created, as well as the constraints you applied to the participants' roles. role.

 Currently the Portal only enables publishing a policy as a Verified Issuer Certificate Authority List (VICAL).